DaveWestFGCU/AdventOfCode_2024/README.md

 Concepts/Tools I have implemented thus far include:

-- Factory method design pattern (in order for solutions to be classes).
+- Factory method design pattern (each day is a concrete product with an overloaded method for each solution).

 - Regular Expressions (Days 3 & 4)